Information on how to install and configure your IR Control Air.

 If there is no predefined template for your remote control you can create a new one manually.

 To do this click on the IR Control Air in the Periphery tree.
-Then tick the “Start and display IR monitor” box and then click the Learn device button.
+Then ensure that the IR Monitor button in the top ribbon has been pushed in (selected).

-Please note the following when learning in the buttons of a remote control:
+Please also note the following when learning in the buttons of a remote control:

 - The remote control needs to be a short distance (a few centimeters) from the learning diode on the IR Control Air.

-- Make sure there is no interference, likely sources are; plasma screens, fluroscent tubes, televisions in standby mode.
+- Make sure there is no interference, likely sources are; plasma screens, fluorescent tubes, televisions in standby mode.

 - The buttons on the remote must be pressed briefly, as some buttons will send different data if held down.